tamu-datathon-org/gigabowser/markdown/legal/talent_liability_terms.md

-# TAMU Datathon Talent and Liability Release Terms
+# TAMU Datathon Talent Release and Liability Release Terms

 By registering for TAMU Datathon 2021, I do hereby authorize TAMU Datathon, TAMU Datathon Sponsors, MLH, and those acting pursuant to its authority to: